-Yala reserve is famous for one of the world’s highest densities of leopard – and some of its largest and most visible individuals.
+Yala National Park is famous for one of the world’s highest densities of leopard – and some of its largest and most visible individuals.
 Sri Lanka's top predator is found in all types of forest, from thorn scrub and dry deciduous forest to lowland rainforest and mountain forest.

 On morning and evening safaris you may also see elephant, sloth bear, sambar, chital, wild boar, stripednecked, brown and ruddy mongoose, black-naped hare, marsh mugger crocodile and several civet species.
 Birding highlights include the southern sirkeer, blue-faced malkoha, yellow wattled lapwing, rufous-winged bush lark, thick-billed flower-pecker, purple sunbird, little minivet, white-rumped shama and rare black-necked stork.